PerezHz/TaylorIntegration.jl/docs/src/taylorize.md

 the Taylor expansion of the solution.
 This is done for each order of the series in [`TaylorIntegration.jetcoeffs!`](@ref).
-These computations are not optimized: they waste memory due to repeated allocations of some temporary arrays, and perform some operations whose result has been previously computed.
+These computations are not optimized: they waste memory due to repeated allocations of some temporary arrays, and perform some operations whose result has already been previously computed.

 Here we describe one way to optimize this: The idea is to replace the default method of [`TaylorIntegration.jetcoeffs!`](@ref) by another method (same function name) which is called by dispatch, and that in principle performs better.
-The new method is constructed specifically for the specific function defining the equations of motion by parsing its expression.
-This new method performs in principle *exactly* the same operations, but avoids the extra allocations; to do the latter, the macro also creates an *internal* function `TaylorIntegration._allocate_jetcoeffs!`, which allocates all temporary `Taylor1` objects as well as the declared `Array{Taylor1,1}`s.
+The new method is constructed specifically for the function defining the equations of motion by parsing its expression.
+This new method performs in principle *exactly* the same operations, but avoids repeating some operations and the extra allocations.
+To achieve the latter, the macro also creates an *internal* function `TaylorIntegration._allocate_jetcoeffs!`, which allocates all temporary `Taylor1` objects as well as the declared `Array{Taylor1,N}`s, which are stored in a [`RetAlloc{T}`](@ref) struct for efficiency, and include arrays (of `Taylor1{T}` objects) with up-to-three indices.

 ## An example